Updated: Oct 2

 Many types of minor knee pain respond well to self-care measures.
 Physical therapy and knee braces also can help relieve knee pain.
 In some cases, however, your knee may require surgical repair. (source: Mayo clinic)

 Apply ice to your knee; reduce at least 50% of your activities that cause pain; wear a brace, an elastic or neoprene sleeve, or a band with a hole for the kneecap that holds the kneecap in place to help ease pain during activity.
 Stretch the front and back of your thigh muscles when they are warm after exercise.

-Herbal Alcohol to relieve the pain and swelling in joints, which is our own formula and is very effective.
+Herbal Alcohol relieves the pain and swelling in joints, our formula, and is very effective.

-Heating bag to reduce chronic local inflammation.
-Ice bag only is used within the first 72 hour after acute injury and inflammation.
+The heating bag reduces chronic local inflammation.
+Ice bag only is used within the first 72 hours after acute injury and inflammation.

-Ginger is a natural powerful painkiller.
+Ginger is a powerful natural painkiller.
 It contains anti-inflammatory fighting substances.
-The compounds giving ginger strong flavor have anti-inflammatory properties to reduce joint swelling and pain.
+The compounds giving ginger a strong flavor have anti-inflammatory properties to reduce joint swelling and pain.
 Ginger also helps digestion illnesses.